learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 ~~~~~~~~~~~~~~
 - You can now customize the teacher check-in text message in a template override (``program/modules/teachercheckinmodule/teachertext.txt``)
 - When texting all unchecked-in teachers through the teacher check-in page, you can now opt to skip teachers of classes with at least one checked-in teacher.
+- The main onsite page will now only show links to modules that are enabled.

 Floating Resources changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~